-Before going into the concrete steps of ECVET implementation (Before - During - After) it is important to consider, more broadly, bodies and organisations involved in the mobility process.
+Before going into the concrete steps of ECVET implementation (Before, During and After Mobility) it is important to consider, more broadly, bodies and organisations involved in the mobility process.
 National and international partnerships form the backbone for implementing ECVET.
 However, a broad range of potential partners exists, across different European countries, each with differing levels of responsibility in terms of the management, development and delivery of qualifications and qualifications systems.

 Consequently, where an education or training provider is looking to introduce ECVET to (new or) existing mobility processes, it is important that they: